d18c7db/Gauntlet_FPGA/readme.md

 There are two special memory locations at 930000 and 905F6E that control overall MO and PF horizontal and vertical offset (scroll)

 - 930000 = PF and MO horizontal scroll.
 Increasing values scrolls the playfield left.
 Any write to memory range 930XXX will work.
-The bottom 9 bits of the `WORD` written to 930000 will be latched by signal `/HSCRLD` into a 9 bit register formed by chips `9S` `6M` `7M` as well as latched into the internal register of custom chip `12K`, the `PFHS` (play field horizontal scroller).
+The bottom 9 bits of the `WORD` written to 930000 will be latched by signal `/HSCRLD` into a 9 bit register formed by chips `9S` `6M` `7M` as well as latched into the internal register of custom chip `12K`, the `PFHS` (Play Field Horizontal Scroller).
 At game startup this is initialized to 0005.

 - 905F6E = PF and MO vertical scroll.
 Increasing values scroll playfield up.
 This memory location is scanned each video frame and the top 9 bits are loaded into presettable counters `5J`,`5F`,`4F` when both `/VSYNC` and `/PFHST` are active (start of each video frame).
 The counters counts up from that value for each horizontal line.
 This effectively pushes an offset into VPOS via the adders `5D`, `5E`.
 Lowest 2 bits are also loaded into a counter at each start of frame and count up modulo 4 into a 2:4 decoder which selects graphic ROM chip selects `GCS0`..`GCS3`